FlaviaMLopes/TUPTP/README.md

 # TUPTP_project
-Simplified Multimodal Public Transport Network Models for integrated urban and transport planning
+Simplified Multimodal Public Transport Network Models for Integrated Urban and Transport Planning

+## Introduction to the TUPTP
+The

 ## Citation